FarhanAlam-hub/farhanalam-demo/README.md

 # farhanalam-demo
-this is my first GIT Repo
+This is my first GIT Repository.
+Author - Farhan Alam